tinmarr/quark_lp-qmk-keymaps/README.md

 # Checkerboards Quark LP Keymap

-This is my QMK config for my [Quark LP keyboard](https://www.checkerboards.xyz/quark-lp.html).
+This is my basic QMK config for my [Quark LP keyboard](https://www.checkerboards.xyz/quark-lp.html).
-I've set it up in a split manner.
-It makes use of home row mods (SCGA) and uses 34 keys.

-There is also a "gaming" layer that can be toggled.
+I now primarily use this board for gaming as a supplement to my Ferris Sweep ([config here](https://github.com/tinmarr/sweep-zmk-config)).
+I have 34 and 38-key layouts in branches of this repo.

 ## How to use